BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 Easily create any type of game like 6/49, 5/35, 5/20 or even 2/5!
 The pick size impacts the speed of the game and the overall experience of players.

-If you have a large range and few entries, like pick 6 between 1-49, the game will take many draws before all the prizes are paid out.
+If you have a large range and few entries, like pick 6 between 1-49, it will take many draws before all the prizes are paid out.
-If you have a small range, like pick 5 from 1-10, and large amount of entries, the game will take few draws and ther will be many ties.
+If you have a small range, like pick 5 from 1-10, and large amount of entries, the game will finish in very few draws and there will be many ties.

 If you also have a [Progressive Jackpot](/administration/games/lottorace#progressive-jackpot), this range will explicitly impact the Odds of the Jackpot being hit.